puppetlabs/puppetlabs-apache/README.md

 ##### `ports_file`

 Sets the path to the file containing Apache ports configuration.

 Default: '{$conf_dir}/ports.conf'.

 ##### `purge_configs`

 Removes all other Apache configs and virtual hosts.
-Valid options: Boolean.
-Default: `true`.

-Setting this to `false` is a stopgap measure to allow the apache Puppet module to coexist with existing or unmanaged configurations.
+Setting this to `false` is a stopgap measure to allow the apache module to coexist with existing or unmanaged configurations.
 We recommend moving your configuration to resources within this module.
 For virtual host configurations, see [`purge_vhost_dir`][].

+Boolean.
+Default: `true`.

 ##### `purge_vhost_dir`

-If the [`vhost_dir`][] parameter's value differs from the [`confd_dir`][] parameter's, the Boolean parameter `purge_vhost_dir` determines whether Puppet removes any configurations inside `vhost_dir` _not_ managed by Puppet.
-Valid options: Boolean.
+If the [`vhost_dir`][] parameter's value differs from the [`confd_dir`][] parameter's, this parameter determines whether Puppet removes any configurations inside `vhost_dir` that are _not_ managed by Puppet.

+Setting `purge_vhost_dir` to `false` is a stopgap measure to allow the apache module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`.

+Boolean.
 Default: same as [`purge_configs`][].

-Setting `purge_vhost_dir` to `false` is a stopgap measure to allow the apache Puppet module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`.

 ##### `rewrite_lock`

 Allows setting a custom location for a rewrite lock - considered best practice if using a RewriteMap of type prg in the [`rewrites`][] parameter of your virtual host.
+This parameter only applies to Apache version 2.2 or lower and is ignored on newer versions.

 Default: `undef`.

-This parameter only applies to Apache version 2.2 or lower and is ignored on newer versions.

 ##### `sendfile`

 Forces Apache to use the Linux kernel's `sendfile` support to serve static files, via the [`EnableSendfile`][] directive.
 Valid options: 'On', 'Off'.

 Default: 'On'.

 ##### `serveradmin`

 Sets the Apache server administrator's contact information via Apache's [`ServerAdmin`][] directive.

 Default: 'root@localhost'.

 ##### `servername`

 Sets the Apache server name via Apache's [`ServerName`][] directive.

+Setting to `false` will not set ServerName at all.

 Default: the 'fqdn' fact reported by [Facter][].

-Setting to `false` will not set ServerName at all.

 ##### `server_root`

 Sets the Apache server's root directory via Apache's [`ServerRoot`][] directive.

-Default: determined by your operating system.
+Default: Depends on operating system.

 - **Debian**: `/etc/apache2`
 - **FreeBSD**: `/usr/local`